Send a fragile package safely

 - Corrugated liners – used to boost the structural integrity of the box.

-- Styrofoam wedges – these are especially important to use on large, flat items with corners, such as mirrors.
+- Styrofoam wedges – these are especially important to use on large, flat items with corners.

 - Air bags – anything with sharp corners can potentially pop the air bags and render them useless, they take up a lot of space and offer minimal protection compared to other packaging options.